See all chapters of A Guide to Solvency II.

 - It must have in the UK assets of such value as may be specified (discussed further below).

-- Unless a pure reinsurance branch, it must hold in the UK assets to cover the branch SCR and must deposit as security in the UK with a UK bank assets of an amount equal to at least one-quarter of the absolute floor of the MCR.
+- Replaces the requirement for third country (re)insurers (expect (re)insurers that have a third country pure (re)insurance branch) to deposit as security in the UK assets of an amount equal to at least one-quarter of the absolute floor of the MCR, with an amount equal to:

 Branch Own Funds and Financial Resources

-- It expects third country (re)insurers to comply with the EIOPA Branch Guidelines118 and to comply with the “Third Country Branches” part of the PRA Rulebook in light of such guidelines.
+- It expects third country (re)insurers to comply with the EIOPA Guidelines on the supervision of branches of third country insurance undertakings (EIOPA BoS-15/110) (Branch Guidelines) and to comply with the Third Country Branches Part of the PRA Rulebook in light of such guidelines.199

-- It expects third country (re)insurers to maintain financial soundness at branch level, to ensure that branch policyholders enjoy the same level of protection as the policyholders of an insurer established in the UK.
+- It expects third country (re)insurers to maintain financial soundness at branch level, to ensure that branch policyholders enjoy the same level of protection as the policyholders of an insurer established in the UK.200

-- Only those assets that are available to pay the claims of branch policyholders in the event of a winding-up should be included in the calculation of branch assets (either in priority to other creditors or exclusively).
+- Only those assets that are available to pay the claims of branch policyholders in the event of a winding-up should be included in the calculation of branch assets (either in priority to other creditors or exclusively).201

-- It expects to receive an analysis from the (re)insurers of the applicable winding-up regime analysing the priority given to branch policyholders and how the assets of the third country (re)insurer would be distributed to those policyholders.119
+- It expects to receive an analysis from the (re)insurers of the applicable winding-up regime analysing the priority given to branch policyholders and how the assets of the third country (re)insurer would be distributed to those policyholders.202

-Third country (re)insurers with a UK branch are also required to maintain adequate worldwide financial resources.120 The branch must also provide the PRA with enough information to make an informed assessment as to the adequacy of such financial resources.
-If the home regime of the (re)insurer is similar to the PRA regime, the branch may be able to rely on financial resources per its home state regime, subject to regulatory reporting of the same to the PRA.
+Third country (re)insurers with a UK branch are also required to maintain adequate worldwide financial resources.203 The branch must also provide the PRA with enough information to make an informed assessment as to the adequacy of such financial resources.204

-However, if the home regime is significantly different to the PRA regime, the PRA will be required to assess the adequacy of its financial resources with the principles that apply to UK (re)insurers.121
+If the home regime of the (re)insurer is similar to the PRA regime, the branch may be able to rely on financial resources per its home state regime, subject to regulatory reporting of the same to the PRA.205 However, if the home regime is significantly different to the PRA regime, the PRA will be required to assess the adequacy of its financial resources with the principles that apply to UK (re)insurers.206

 Governance

-Third country branches must comply with the governance requirements of Provisions 1, 2.2 to 2.6 and 3 to 7 of Conditions Governing Business, modified as set out in Provisions 7.2 and 7.3 of “Third Country Branches” of the PRA Rulebook.
+Third country branches must comply with the governance requirements of Provisions 1, 2.2 to 2.6 and 3 to 7 of Conditions Governing Business, modified as set out in Provisions 7.2 and 7.3 of the Third Country Branches Part of the PRA Rulebook.
 These deal with:

 - General governance requirements, including the need to have written policies in relation to risk management, internal control, internal audit and, where relevant, outsourcing, which should be subject to the prior approval of the governing body.